If you are traveling to Chicago, one of the primary questions you may have to ask is, do you need a car in Chicago? Here is a detailed answer.

 But here’s when you’ll have to decide whether renting a car is better suited to your travel plans in Chicago or using Uber or Lyft.

-If you’re going to travel long distances across town every day, renting a car might prove more convenient than public transport and cheaper than Uber/Lyft.
+If you’re going to travel long distances across town every day, renting a car might prove more convenient than public transport and cheaper than Lyft.

 But if you’re not planning to travel over longer distances frequently, consider using Uber or Lyft.

-Since renting a car in Chicago costs more than $30 per day, you’ll find such services to be much lighter on your pocket.
+Since renting a car in Chicago costs more than $30 per day, you’ll find such services to be much lighter on your wallet.

 Parking Rates are High

-Speaking of renting cars, it’s worth noting that parking rates are high in Chicago.
+Speaking of a rental car in Chicago, it’s worth noting that parking rates are high in Chicago.
 In fact, the city has quite a reputation for having strict parking rules and high rates.

 Finding a free parking space in the city is uncommon, considering the number of tourists and business people pouring into the city each day.